alexnesov/Banking-System-Kata/README.md

 <ul>
 <li> Separation of concerns &rarr; Removal of <b>side effects</b>
-<li> Domain layer not imported form any other part of the application.
-Because it's the center, the business logic.
-The other element should gravitate around, and not the other way around.
+<li> The domain layer is not imported form any other part of the system.
+Because the domain is the center, the business logic.
+The other system elements should gravitate around the domain, and not the other way around.
-<li> Domain is stack agnostic, ca be chaged without any impact on business logic
+<li> The domain is stack agnostic, ca be chaged without any impact on business logic
 </ul>

 These guiding principles are interesting as they show how Python <b>Abstract Base Classes</b> are useful to depict the pure business logic.